Barcelona concedes late to draw at Celta Vigo 2-2 in Spain

 Celta moved further away from demotion with the draw, opening an eight-point gap to the relegation zone.
 It was coming off two victories, including a 6-0 rout of Alavés.

+“We’ve won eight of the last 12 points, we have to be very happy with the team,” Aspas said.

-Both Barcelona goals came from Luis Suárez, who hadn’t scored since recovering from surgery on his right knee in January.
+Both Barcelona goals came from Suárez, who hadn’t scored since recovering from surgery on his right knee in January.

 He got on the board first with a 20th-minute header after a set-piece taken by Lionel Messi, who again fell short of his 700th career goal for club and country.
 It was the third straight game in which Messi had a chance to reach the milestone goal.